cartonmarkup/cssCarton/README.md

 ## alignLeft, alignCenter, alignRight ( `<tag class="_alignLeft"></tag>`, `<tag class="_alignCenter"></tag>`, `<tag class="_alignRight"></tag>` )
 What is to know about the alignment classes?
 Not mutch.
-If an alignment class is added to an grid or an styleable all childrens of this element ( not the element itself ) will be aligned as told him from above until a new alignment is added on a deeper level.
+If an alignment class is added to an grid or an styleable all childrens of this element ( not the element itself ) will be aligned as told them from above until a new alignment is added on a deeper level.

      -------------------------------+
      --+--_alignLeft-------------+ |